Plenary: Leaders in Health Justice

 Under Mr. Castrucci’s leadership, the de Beaumont Foundation is driving change to improve population health, foster collaboration between public health and other sectors, and strengthen the nation’s public health infrastructure.
 An epidemiologist with experience in state and local health departments, Mr. Castrucci brings a unique background that allows him to shape and implement visionary and practical initiatives and partnerships that bring together research and practice.

-Liz Tobin-Tyler — Assistant Professor of Family Medicine, Assistant Professor of Health Services, Policy and Practice at the Brown University School of Public Health
+Liz Tobin-Tyler — Assistant Professor of Family Medicine and Health Services, Policy and Practice, Warren Alpert Medical School and School of Public Health, Brown University

 Ms. Tobin Tyler teaches in the areas of health policy, health equity and public health law and ethics.
 Her research focuses on the role of law and policy in the social determinants of health, and community-based and health system interventions that address health disparities.
 Ms. Tobin Tyler is a national expert in the development of medical-legal partnerships, which integrate medicine, public health and legal services to identify, address and prevent health-harming social and legal needs of patients, clinics and populations.